siddharthsingh025/Microservices-with-GO/README.md

 here we are firse encode the product list into JSON and tha pass to response of handler ->

+		note : A utility package is supposed to provide some variables to a package who imports it.
+Like export syntax in JavaScript, Go exports a variable if a variable name starts with Uppercase.
+All other variables not starting with an uppercase letter is private to the package.

 _Creating handler_ :